Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline | CBC News

 Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline

-Latest data show summer narwhal in Eclipse Sound in steady decline
+Latest data show summer narwhal numbers in Eclipse Sound in steady decline

 Nunavut hunters and environmental groups say shipping activity from Baffinland's Mary River mine is having a real and potentially lasting effect on narwhal numbers in the area.